-AUDIT GUIDE GENERAL INSTRUCTIONS COLORADO-FUNDED AID
+AUDIT GUIDE GENERAL INSTRUCTIONS

+COLORADO-FUNDED STUDENT FINANCIAL AID

 This guide is to be used in conducting performance and financial audits at Colorado postsecondary education institutions that are participating in one or more state-funded student assistance programs.
-The audit will examine:
+The audits will examine:

-- 1. The institution's administrative performance. - 2.
+- 1. The institution's administrative performance - 2.
 The institution's commitment to serving students - 3.
-The institution's compliance with state policy and guidelines. - 4.
+The institution's compliance with state policy and guidelines - 4.
 The institution's ability to handle funds in accordance with standard accounting practices - 5.
-The institution's fiscal stability.
+The institution's fiscal stability

 Audits are to be conducted every two years, unless a prior audit contains audit findings.
 Institutions with audit findings are subject to annual audit review to maintain financial aid eligibility.
-CCHE will provide a letter that releases an institution from annual review.
+The Department of Higher Education (DHE) will provide a letter that releases an institution from annual review.